JernikGaldine/RAG/README.md

 Set your OpenAI API key as an environment variable: export OPENAI_API_KEY='openai_api_key'.

-3.Extract the information form the url.
+3.Extract the information from the url.

 4.perform the retrival using open ai.